vorce/lagun/README.md

 If everything compiles fine open `index.html` to use Lagun.
 If you want to change the default specification url simply edit `index.html`, and modify the `specUrl` setting passed into `Elm.Main.fullscreen`.
+This could also be a path to a file (for example '/docs/myspec.json').

 ## Supported specification formats